gan237/walcyrie/README.md

 ##Alternate Sources

-Secondary sources to obtain our artefact, as a VM image, is from
+An alternate source to obtain our artefact, as a VM image, is from

 	http://www.cprover.org/wmm/tc/ppopp16/